PsyUma/PirateNFTClub/README.md

-# PirateShipClub
+# PirateNFTClub
-This page shows information about the the pirate ship club NFTs
+This page shows information about the the NFTs being launched by PirateNFTClub